You can save up to 20% of energy by using the Eco mode, which limits the power to 1800 W, more than sufficient for deep ironing.

 What Features to Compare

 A pretty straightforward parameter - the more powerful your device is the faster it works and the easier it will be to deal with big piles of clothes.
 However, with great power comes great responsibility and you’ll have to wield the more powerful appliances carefully so that you don’t damage your outfits.
-While a 2000 W iron will smooth wrinkles more efficiently than a 1000 W one, in fact, anything below a thousand should mostly be used as a travel model.
+While a 2000-Watt iron will smooth wrinkles more efficiently than a 1000-Watt one, in fact, anything below a thousand should mostly be used as a travel model.
 Anything above two thousand is a good iron that will be sufficient even for a big family.
 Of course, you shouldn’t forget about the electricity expenses and, if you want to have a lower bill, consider getting a medium-power model.

 Water Tank Capacity